roopxx/pr-agent-test/README.md

 2. The workflow checks if the PR author is a member of your organization
 3. When conditions are met, the workflow comments on the PR using a central bot account
 4. The comment "@coderabbitai review" triggers CodeRabbit to review the PR
-5. Labels are automatically added based on the review results

 ## Setup Instructions